89% of people think that happiness can be controlled.

 On average, 89% of people answered that happiness is something that you can control.

-More interestingly, less happy people are also less likely to feel in control of happiness.
+More interestingly, unhappy people are less likely to feel in control of happiness.

 This chart groups respondents in 3 groups: